Boater Education and Year-Round Pump Out Program

 To request a free pump out please call 757.460.4253 or submit an online form here.

-Interns work to educate the boating community on the hazards of dumping into the waterways and provide a free pump out service Memorial Day Weekend - Labor Day Weekend (Friday - Sunday) and Fall - Spring (Saturdays only).
+Interns educate the boating community on the hazards of dumping waste into local estuaries, creeks, rivers, the bay, and ocean by providing a free pump out of their Marina Sanitation Device (MSD).
 The crew staffs three pickup trucks, each with a 125 gallon sewage storage tank and 25 gallon portable hand crank pump.
 Sewage is pumped out of holding tanks using the portable pump and transferred to the truck storage tank.
 It is then transported to one of the HRSD sewage treatment plants for proper treatment.

 The program keeps all pump out records for public view on our GIS mapping portal found here.